replicatedhq/docs/docs/packaging-an-application/yaml-overview.md

 ```

 ## Detailed App Properties Description
-Next we specify some optional application properties.
+The properties section includes definitions of some optional (but recommended) application properties.
 For a list of available properties see [Application Properties](/packaging-an-application/application-properties).
 You will notice the `{{repl` escape sequence.
 This invokes a Replicated [template function](/packaging-an-application/template-functions), which will be discussed in more detail soon.

 ```yml
 properties: